PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 ## Updating Top Header To Include Username and Logout Button

-Currently our **Top Header** does not show the logged in user when we are logged in.
-Let's go ahead an update it.
+Currently, our **Top Header** does not show the user who is logged in when we are logged in.
+Let's go ahead and update it.

-Navigate to `src/app/components/custom/Header.tsx` make the following changes.
+Navigate to `src/components/custom/Header.tsx` and make the following changes.

-First, lets import our `getUserMeLoader` a function that we created in previous video to let us get our users data if they are logged in.
+First, let's import our `getUserMeLoader`, a function we created in the previous video to retrieve our users' data if they are logged in.

 ```jsx
 import { getUserMeLoader } from "@/data/services/get-user-me-loader";
 ```

-Next, let's call it insider our **Header** component with the following.
+Next, let's call it inside our **Header** component with the following.

 ```jsx
 const user = await getUserMeLoader();
 console.log(user);
 ```

-If you are loggedin you should see your user data in the console.
+If you are logged in, you should see your user data in the console.

 ```js
 {